microsoft/FluidFramework/packages/dds/tree/docs/wip/treeStorage.md

 ## Overview

 This document discusses options for serializing the SharedTree data structure.
-The design is motivated by SharedTree's scalability needs; a SharedTree needs to be able to hold _very_ large documents (documents on the order of terabytes are a requirement).
+The design is motivated by SharedTree's scalability needs; a SharedTree needs to be able to hold _very_ large documents (documents much larger than memory are a requirement).
 There is therefore significant complexity introduced to many of the storage approaches in order to make this kind of scalability possible.

 The data that needs to be stored in order to fully capture the state of the tree is as follows:

 1. The nodes in the tree.
 This includes any metadata or attributes associated with each node (e.g. schema type, identity label) as well as the data payload of the node (i.e. its "value", if it has one)
-2. The child/parent relationships between the nodes in the tree.
+2. The hierarchical relationships between the nodes in the tree.
 3. The schema of the tree

 Optionally, some trees may store the following information depending on the needs of the clients and the strategy used for maintaining the tree's `history`:

-4. References to old summaries
+4. References to old views of the tree
 5. A log of operations
 6. History information that is localized to a particular part of the tree.
 The simplest way to store this information might be by including it on the nodes themselves.

 Finally,

-7. Any indexes or accelerations structures that, despite being derived from the state listed above, are cheaper to send across the network than to recompute on a client
+7. Any indexes or accelerations structures that, despite being derived from the state listed above, are cheaper to persist and incrementally update than to fully recompute on a client

-> Note: The remainder of this document will focus on how to store data that resides in the tree structure itself (1, 2, and 6 above), as opposed to data stored in separate tables (3, 4, and 5).
+> Note: The remainder of this document will focus on how to store data that resides in the tree structure itself (1, 2, and 6 above), as opposed to data stored in separate tables (3, 4, 5, 7).

 ## Virtualization and Incrementality